On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

 We now turn to a brief introduction to our principal results.
-In Theorem 1, we establish the existence of a Berk-Nash equilibrium for a \textit{regular} misspecified SMDP with compact action, state and parameter spaces, and bounded payoff functions, but with unbounded densities (Radon-Nikodym derivatives).\footnote{Given any two Gaussian distributions with distinct variances, the Radon-Nikodym derivative of the one with the larger variance with respect to the other is unbounded.
-Moreover, as we see in Example \ref{example-Unit_Root}, unbounded Radon-Nikodym derivatives arise routinely in OLS estimation.} However, the assumption of a compact state spaces rules out distributions that have unbounded support, including normal, exponential and log-normal distributions which play central roles in economic theory and finance.
-The generalization of Theorem 1 therefore needs extension to more general environments and necessitates further assumptions on the primitives of the problem.\fn{In the context of stability theorems for monotone economies, the interested reader may see \cite{ks14} which relaxes the assumption of a compact state space, and therefore admits a broader class of economic models.} Theorem 2 considers a $\sigma$-compact state space with bounded payoff functions under a regularity condition on the state space, a tightness condition on the class of probability measures and either a uniform integrability or a uniqueness condition on the relative entropy condition formalized as the Kullback-Liebler divergence.
-The tightness condition that we impose is satisfied by many economic applications (e.g. Ornstein-Uhlenbeck and Cox-Ingersoll-Ross processes) and we provide two sufficient conditions to test its applicability in environments of interest.
-Theorem 3 pushes the extension further: it relaxes the boundedness\fn{See \cref{assumptionpayoff} and \cref{assumptionpayoffubd} in \cref{secmainresult} for further details.} condition on the payoff functions by weaker bounded and continuity conditions.
+We report three main results in this paper, all of which feature infinite state and action spaces, and two of which feature an unbounded state space: \begin{enumerate} \item In Theorem \ref{mainresults}, we establish the existence of a Berk-Nash equilibrium for \textit{regular} SMDPs with compact action, state and parameter spaces, and bounded payoff functions, but with unbounded densities (Radon-Nikodym derivatives).\footnote{Given any two Gaussian distributions with distinct variances, the Radon-Nikodym derivative of the one with the larger variance with respect to the other is unbounded.
+Moreover, as we see in Example \ref{example-Unit_Root}, unbounded Radon-Nikodym derivatives arise routinely in OLS estimation.} However, the assumption of a compact state space rules out unbounded payoff function such as the CRRA utility function and distributions that have unbounded support, including normal, exponential and log-normal distributions, which play central roles in economic theory and finance.
+Theorem \ref{mainresults} therefore needs extension to more general settings in order to admit applications to broader economic environments\fn{In the context of stability theorems for monotone economies, the interested reader may see \cite{ks14} which relaxes the assumption of a compact state space, and therefore admits a broader class of economic models.}; \item Theorem \ref{mainresultsigma1} considers SMDPs with a $\sigma$-compact state space and a bounded payoff function.
+We establish the existence of a Berk-Nash equilibrium under a regularity condition on the state space, a tightness condition on the class of transition probability measures and either a uniform integrability or a uniqueness condition on the relative entropy condition formalized as the Kullback-Liebler divergence.
+The tightness condition that we impose is satisfied by many economic applications (e.g. Ornstein-Uhlenbeck and Cox-Ingersoll-Ross processes) and we provide two sufficient conditions to test its applicability in environments of interest. \item Theorem \ref{mainresultsigma2} pushes the extension further: it allows for unbounded payoff functions\fn{See \cref{assumptionpayoff} and \cref{assumptionpayoffubd} in \cref{secmainresult} for further details.}.
+The Bellman equation may not have a solution when the underlying payoff function is unbounded.
+We impose several growth conditions to ensure that a solution of the Bellman equation exists and is well-behaved.
+These conditions are satisfied in many important examples ranging from various economic fields, as we have illustrated in Examples \ref{stochasticgrowth} and \ref{example-Unit_Root2}.
 Finally, Theorem 4 provides a possible learning foundation for SMDPs with compact state and action spaces that generalizes Theorem 2 in EP.\fn{It depends on a strong condition (see \cref{defunfcvg}) whose conceptual and technical underpinnings need further consideration.
-We report it in the \hyperref[sec:onlineappendix]{Online Appendix.} }
+We report it in the \hyperref[sec:onlineappendix]{Online Appendix.} } \end{enumerate}